Ryan O'Neal: 1981–1987: Career fluctuations

-O'Neal said too many of the roles he had played were "off the beaten path for me".
+O'Neal said too many of the roles he had played were "off the beaten path for [him]".
 In particular he regretted doing The Thief Who Came to Dinner, A Bridge Too Far, The Driver, So Fine, Partners, and Green Ice.
 He blamed this in part on having to pay alimony and child support.
 He also said agent Sue Mengers encouraged him to constantly work.
 "If I could get a good director to choose me for a picture, I was okay", he said.
-"But they stopped calling me in the mid-70s...
-I made a whole bunch of pictures that didn't make any money and people lost interest in me...
+"But they stopped calling me in the mid-70s....
+I made a whole bunch of pictures that didn't make any money and people lost interest in me....
 Directors take me reluctantly.
 I feel I'm lucky to be here in the first place and they know it too.
 I'm a glamour boy, a Hollywood product.
 I have a TV background and they can point to the silly movies I've made."
 In 1985, O'Neal tried something different, playing an L.A.
 Herald Examiner sportswriter and sports columnist who also gambles far too much in Fever Pitch (1985), the final movie for director Richard Brooks.
 Even less conventional was Tough Guys Don't Dance (1987) for director Norman Mailer.
 Both movies flopped at the box office, and received poor reviews.